The Sisterhood of the Traveling Pants

 Is it any good?

-THE SISTERHOOD OF THE TRAVELING PANTS' main characters experience their share of drama: Tibby befriends a 12-year-old with leukemia, Carmen's father has a new family, Lena falls in love in Greece, and Bridget has her first sexual experience, which devastates her.
-But author Ann Brashares is a great storyteller, and she builds a reservoir of affection for each character that makes the climax of each of their stories effective.
+Ann Brashares is a great storyteller, building a reservoir of affection her characters that makes the climax of each of their stories effective.
+This book's main characters certainly experience their share of drama: Tibby befriends a 12-year-old with leukemia, Carmen's father has a new family, Lena falls in love in Greece, and Bridget has her first sexual experience, which devastates her.

 The friendship that the four girls share is the kind every teen longs for: rock solid and dependable, with no rivalries or pettiness to mar it, filled only with kindness, love, and understanding.
 If this friendship -- along with the girls' openness to the world and their capacity for honest self-appraisal and growth -- gives teen readers something to which to aspire, then this book will deserve its popularity.